 New suppliers must sign our "CODE OF CONDUCT MATERIAL QUESTIONNIARE FOR PRECIOUS METAL SUPPLIERS OF HERAEUS" before we are entering into a new business relationship or provide their own Code of Conduct covering the same messages as ours.
 That questionnaire will be updated when our CAHRA list is updated.
-We further sharpened-up our documentation requirements in our updated business partner check SOP (Doc# 4.03.05) and have addressed that for the rating of new or existing customers since beginning of 2020.
+We further sharpened-up our documentation requirements in our updated business partner check SOP and have addressed that for the rating of new or existing customers since beginning of 2020.

-We are renewing our due diligence checks for all our suppliers in one, two- or three-years intervals based on the risk assessment we conducted in our KYC workflow and the results are archived in a database.
+We are renewing our due diligence checks for all our business partner in one, two- or three-years intervals based on the risk assessment in our KYC workflow and the results are archived in a database.

-In the reporting year, we continued to be actively engaged in various business organizations like IPA (International Platinum organization), EPMF (European Precious Metals Federation), FVEM (Fachvereinigung Edelmetalle) as well engaging with our government agencies in expert hearings.
-We did also participate in various training sections of like the Responsible Mineral Initiative.
+In the reporting year, we continued to be actively engaged in various business organizations like IPA (International Platinum organization), EPMF (European Precious Metals Federation), FVEM (Fachvereinigung Edelmetalle) as well engaging with our government in expert hearings.